Orencia (abatacept) is a prescription brand-name medication. It’s approved by the Food and Drug Administration (FDA) to treat certain forms of:

 If Orencia is given as an IV infusion, infusion reactions may occur.
 These are side effects that appear after you receive an infusion.

 Infusion reactions were common in clinical studies of Orencia IV infusions.
 Examples include:

 In most people, these reactions were mild or moderate.
 But there were rare reports of more serious reactions, including anaphylaxis (a severe and potentially life threatening allergic reaction).

 What you can do

 A healthcare professional will monitor you while you receive your Orencia infusions.
 If you develop symptoms of an infusion reaction, they’ll have treatments ready to give you.
-Depending on the severity of your reaction, your doctor may recommend that you stop using Orencia.
+Depending on the severity of your reaction, your doctor may recommend that you stop Orencia treatment.